UBB-bibliometrics/search-strategies-priorityareas/KE_WoS.md

-		OR "wetland*" OR "arid*" OR "desert*" OR "dryland*" OR "groundwater*" OR "tundra" OR "taiga" OR "cryospher*"  OR "tree line*" OR "aerosol*" OR "vegetation*" OR "swamp*" OR "permafrost" OR "geolog*" OR "geophys*" OR "dinoflagel*" OR "paleontolo*" OR "mineral*" OR "sediment*" OR "arctic*"  OR   "polar"  OR   "north pole" OR   "northpole" OR   "high nort " OR   "high-north" OR "svalbard" OR   "spitsbergen" OR   "bjornoya" OR   "jan mayen"   OR   "greenland" OR   "north alaska"    OR   "north quebec" OR   "axel heiberg"   OR   "north slope"  OR   "prudhoe" OR   "barrow"   OR   "zemlya"  OR   "yermak"    OR   "franz josef"    OR   "northwest territories"   OR   "high latitude" OR   "high-latitude"   OR   " south pole "  OR   "north atlantic" OR   "mid-atlantic"   OR   "north-east atlantic" OR   "atlantic " OR   "barents sea"    OR   "greenland sea" OR   "north sea"    OR   "norwegian sea"  OR   "nordic seas" OR   "skager"     OR   "chukchi sea" OR   "east Siberian sea" OR   "laptev sea"    OR   "kara sea"     OR   "labroador sea" OR   "Greenland sea" OR   "Beaufort sea"  OR   "Sea of Okhotsk" OR   "weddel sea"  OR   "ross sea"    OR   "hudson bay"  OR   "drake passage" OR   "bering strait" OR   "davis strait"     OR   "nares strait"   OR   "jan mayen"     OR   "scotland ridge" OR   "greenland basin"  OR   "gulf stream"
+		OR "wetland*" OR "arid*" OR "desert*" OR "dryland*" OR "groundwater*" OR "tundra" OR "taiga" OR "cryospher*"  OR "tree line*" OR "aerosol*" OR "vegetation*" OR "swamp*" OR "permafrost" OR "geolog*" OR "geophys*" OR "dinoflagel*" OR "paleontolo*" OR "mineral*" OR "sediment*" OR "arctic*"  OR   "polar"  OR   "north pole" OR   "northpole" OR   "high nort " OR   "high-north" OR "svalbard" OR   "spitsbergen" OR   "bjornoya"
+		OR   "jan mayen"   OR   "greenland" OR   "north alaska"    OR   "north quebec" OR   "axel heiberg"   OR   "north slope"  OR   "prudhoe" OR   "barrow"   OR   "zemlya"  OR   "yermak"    OR   "franz josef"    OR   "northwest territories"   OR   "high latitude" OR   "high-latitude"   OR   "south pole"  OR   "north atlantic" OR   "mid-atlantic"   OR   "north-east atlantic" OR   "atlantic " OR   "barents sea"    OR   "greenland sea" OR   "north sea"    OR   "norwegian sea"  OR   "nordic seas" OR   "skagerrak"  OR   "chukchi sea" OR   "east Siberian sea" OR   "laptev sea"    OR   "kara sea"     OR   "labroador sea" OR   "Greenland sea" OR   "Beaufort sea"  OR   "Sea of Okhotsk" OR   "weddel sea"  OR   "ross sea"    OR   "hudson bay"  OR   "drake passage" OR   "bering strait" OR   "davis strait"     OR   "nares strait"   OR   "jan mayen"     OR   "scotland ridge" OR   "greenland basin"  OR   "gulf stream"
 		)
 	)
 )